 Long-term removal is an extremely serious step, which should not be undertaken hastily or for less than compelling reasons.
-Such a step could have profound consequences for the affected student and his or her class, as well as any new class or teacher to which the student may then be assigned.
+Such a step could have profound consequences for the affected student and their class, as well as any new class or teacher to which the student may then be assigned.